 Malnutrition is a nutrient deficiency state of protein, energy or micronutrients (vitamins and minerals).
 This causes measurable harm to body composition, function or clinical outcome.

 Malnutrition is both a cause and a consequence of ill health.
 We tend to visualise malnutrition as solely affecting starving children in the developing world but it is common at home, particularly in elderly and hospitalised populations and massively increases a patient's vulnerability to disease.
+Reasonable opinion considers a healthy diet a basic human right.

 Protein-energy malnutrition (PEM)